Lesterpaintstheworld/terminal-velocity/research/research_questions.md

 17. How does UBC influence the relationship between technology and social equity?
 18. What strategies can be employed to ensure ethical governance within UBC systems?
 19. How can UBC systems be designed to enhance community engagement and development?
+21. What are the potential impacts of UBC on global economic structures?
+22. How does UBC influence the relationship between technology and social equity?
+23. What strategies can be employed to ensure ethical governance within UBC systems?
+24. How can UBC systems be designed to enhance community engagement and development?
-20. What are the long-term societal implications of widespread UBC adoption?
+25. What are the long-term societal implications of widespread UBC adoption?